paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-101a-fight-and-combat-rampant-iranian-missile-exports.md

 The Immigration and Nationality Act, referred to in subsec. (b)(2)(iii), is act June 27, 1952, ch.
 477, 66 Stat.
 163, which is classified principally to chapter 12 (§ 1101 et seq.) of Title 8, Aliens and Nationality.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1101 of Title 8](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1101&num=0&edition=prelim) and Tables.

 This division, referred to in subsec. (f), is div.
 K of Pub.
 L. 118–50, Apr.
 24, 2024, 138 Stat.
-970, known as the Fight and Combat Rampant Iranian Missile Exports Act or the Fight CRIME Act, which enacted this chapter.
+970, known as the Fight and Combat Rampant Iranian Missile Exports Act and also as the Fight CRIME Act, which enacted this chapter.
 Division K did not make any amendments.

 The National Security Act of 1947, referred to in subsec. (g)(1), is act July 26, 1947, ch.
 343, 61 Stat.
 495. Title V of the Act is classified generally to subchapter III (§ 3091 et seq.) of chapter 44 of Title 50, War and National Defense.
 For complete classification of this Act to the Code, see Tables.

+#### Delegation of Functions
+Memorandum of President of the United States, § 2, Sept.
+13, 2024, 89 F.R.
+77757, provided:

+(a) I hereby delegate to the Secretary of State, in consultation with the Secretary of the Treasury, the functions and authorities vested in the President by sections 5(a)(1), 5(a)(2), 5(a)(3), and 5(a)(4) of the Fight and Combat Rampant Iranian Missile Exports Act (Division K of Public Law 118–50) (the “Fight CRIME Act”) [[22 U.S.C.
+9423(a)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section9423/a/1&num=0&edition=prelim) to (4)].

+(b) I hereby delegate to the Secretary of the Treasury, in consultation with the Secretary of State, the functions and authorities vested in the President by sections 5(a)(5), 5(a)(6), 5(e), and 5(f) of the Fight CRIME Act.

+(c) I hereby delegate to the Secretary of the Treasury the functions and authorities vested in the President by section 5(b)(1) of the Fight CRIME Act.

+(d) I hereby delegate to the Secretary of State the functions and authorities vested in the President by sections 5(d), 5(h), and 6(c) of the Fight CRIME Act.

+J.R.
+Biden, Jr.

 <a id="section-9424"></a>